juandavidmarin368/Upload-AwsS3Bucket-Java/AwsS3-Upload/readme.txt

 D:\\filename or
 C:\\

-if you are using linux systems it would be /yourpath/yourfile
+if you are using linux systems it would be like /yourpath/yourfile

+example:
 java -jar AwsS3-Upload-0.0.1-SNAPSHOT-jar-with-dependencies.jar backupsdbmedics/db3 D:\\zpl-zbi2-pm-en-PROGRAMING_GUIDE_ZM400.pdf